LindaBetz/APMS_NetworkTree/README.md

 - Code_Main_Analysis.R provides code to reproduce findings reported in the main manuscript.
 - Code_Supplementary_Analysis.R provides code to reproduce findings reported in the supplementary materials.

 Data used in the analysis is available from the UK Data Service at https://ukdataservice.ac.uk.
+For methodological details on the NetworkTree-approach, see Jones, Mair, Simon, & Zeileis (2020).

 For optimal reproducibility, we use the R-package "checkpoint", with snapshot date March 8, 2021 (R version 4.0.4).
 Information on how this works can be found at https://mran.microsoft.com/documents/rro/reproducibility.